Rokk001/SatoshiRig/README.md

 - **Database Configuration**: Retention period in days

 **Security Note**: Sensitive data (wallet address, RPC passwords) are not pre-filled from Docker environment variables for security reasons.
 You must enter these manually in the web UI.

+**CSRF Protection**: The web dashboard includes CSRF protection.
+Same-origin requests are automatically allowed.
+For cross-origin access, set `CORS_ORIGINS` to a comma-separated list of allowed origins (e.g., `http://satoshirig.zhome.ch,http://localhost:5000`), or use `*` to allow all origins (less secure but convenient for local networks).

 Configuration values are loaded from:
 1. Docker environment variables (e.g., `COMPUTE_BACKEND`, `GPU_DEVICE`)